 The “Finals” event is not a virtual run, and there is no medal.
 The special event is our way of turning back the clock, and reopening registrations on all of the events for the school year (which is how we conduct our season).
 CRC’s last “Finals” event was in May, 2019.
 After this date, CRC no longer offers new medal events.

 What is the Challenge Medal?

 The Challenge Medal is only available in a given year and will never be made available again, so make sure you get it while you can!
 (If you are joining late, we have a solution for that.)
 The registration for a Challenge Medal is $25/$27, and the proceeds are distributed across all of the charity partners for the year.
 It’s one more chance to be damned proud of yourself, and do more good for these great organizations!

 How do I make Honor Roll?

-Those who complete all five events during the year and purchase the year’s Challenge Medal will be named a CRC Honor Roll student, and receive a FREE bracelet unique to that year, in appreciation for their incredible dedication to Chilton Running Club.
+Those who complete all four events during the year and registered for the year’s Challenge Medal will be named a CRC Honor Roll student, and receive a FREE bracelet unique to that year, in appreciation for their incredible dedication to Chilton Running Club.

 Additionally, those who are named as Honor Roll will be immortalized forever in our Hall of Fame here on our website!

 I have a great idea for an event/medal!
 Can I make a suggestion?